KisKass/EPAM-Python-RD-Lab-Brest/README.md

   |__ tests (this package must include modules with unit tests)
   |__ views (this package must include modules with Web controllers/views)

-To read extended information describing usability of project open the [a relative link](SRS.md) file.
+To read extended information describing usability of project open the [SRS.md](SRS.md) file.